PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

       <li>Keep the four Chapman chemical reactions unchanged.</li>
       <li>For the physical baseline, set direct ozone emission to zero.
 Then create a demonstration case using the Link et al. (2023) value \(R_{\mathrm{mass}} = 1.22\) mg h\(^{-1}\), assume \(A = 1\) m\(^2\), and convert it to molecules cm\(^{-3}\) s\(^{-1}\) using \(\Delta z_1 = 1000\) m.</li>
       <li>Add dry deposition for <code>O3</code>.
 Use the vegetation example from Zhang et al. (2024), or find another paper.
 Record the deposition velocity, units, surface type, site, and season, then convert it to \(k_{\mathrm{dep}}\) for \(\Delta z_1 = 1000\) m and write the dry-deposition loss term using \([\mathrm{O_3}]\).</li>
-      <li>Keep wet deposition off for the strict Chapman <code>O3</code> case and explain that wet removal is mainly useful for soluble or efficiently scavenged species.</li>
       <li>Submit the updated PATMO input files together with a short table listing each boundary process, species, value, units, and reason for using or not using it.</li>
     </ol>
   </div>